vkchennuru/qiskit-playground/paper.md

 # Acknowledgements

 The author acknowledges the inspiration drawn from IBM's Qiskit framework and the broader quantum computing education community.
-This work was supported by SKR & SKR Government College for Women (Autonomous), Kadapa, Andhra Pradesh, India.

 # References